 On March 11, the University of Illinois at Urbana-Champaign announced its decision to eliminate in-person classes for the rest of the Spring 2020 semester.
 Starting March 23, all classes will be delivered online.

-On March 20, Governor Pritzker issued a stay-at-home order effective March 21 at 5 pm through April 7.
+Governor Pritzker issued a stay-at-home order effective through April 30.
 This means that employees, unless those in essential jobs should work remotely.
 Jobs deemed essential include: Health care workers, grocery store employees, pharmacists, hardware store workers, plumbers, electricians, day care providers, bank tellers and roles that are essential to a business’ operations such as payroll and security.
 Police, firefighters, paramedics and sanitation workers will not be quarantined.
 Residents can still go to the grocery stores, put gas in their cars, take walks outside and make pharmacy runs.

 While this may have a major impact on the University of Illinois community, we want to make sure that everyone understands what this actually means and how it will impact Research Park operations.
 (Of course, this information is changing hour by hour; this is what we know TODAY.)